 Eat Meals and Healthy Snacks ONLY One problem some have is gaining weight due to their proximity to the kitchen.
 I eat my regular meals, and a healthy snack every couple of hours.
 It is important to stick a food schedule as well as a business schedule (Number 5).

-Have fun Yes, you heard me, have fun.
+Yes, you heard me, have fun.
 One of the main benefits of working from home is that because you’re not spending time commuting you get a lot more done in a shorter period of time.
 As I said in number five I tend to have three hours of work done by 9 AM.
 So if I feel like doing something in the middle of the day or leaving early for a fun activity there is no guilt.
 I have already gotten more than people sitting in a cubicle or an office or someone wasting time waiting for a train.

 Meetings Sometimes you need to meet with clients, for me most of the time I go to someone’s office.
 I occasional meet somebody at coffee shop.
 But for others that need a more work like environment, there are several co-working situations where you can get meeting rooms.
 Although this post is about working from home, you have to plan for all situations, and there are times you need meeting rooms and facilities that you may not have at your house or apartment.